chinamike65/hugo-tuolesi/content/book2/book2en.md

 [Back to Contents]({{< relref "#toc-back" >}})

-Tuole Monastery is a famous monastery belonging to the Gelug Sect of Tibetan Buddhism, located in the basin between the three grasslands of Muguitan, Balegetan and Dutan in Guinan County, Hainan Tibetan Autonomous Prefecture, Qinghai Province.
+Tuole Monastery is a famous monastery belonging to the Gelug school of Tibetan Buddhism, located in the basin between the three grasslands of Muguitan, Balegetan and Dutan in Guinan County, Hainan Tibetan Autonomous Prefecture, Qinghai Province.

 The monastery is surrounded by mountains, facing Baiguan Pilgrimage Mountain, backed by White Dragon Mountain, flanked by Dragon Mountain on the left and Phoenix Mountain on the right.